SamRoberts995/Case_Study/README.md

 take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

     - Divipay use a cloud-based platform to instantly issue employee smart corporate cards.
-This will allow finance managers to control the finances; while staff spend in-store or online.
+This will allow finance managers to control the finances and reporting of data; while staff spend in-store or online.

     - Partnership with Slyp allows Divipay customers to use Smart Receipt Technology which integrates directly with merchants point-of-sale system, allowing for more accruate data and real-time capture, directly to the Divipay App.
 In addition, this technology can save employees time with capturing a photo for the finance team, as the information will be sent directly to the nominated accounting software (Xero, MYOB, Quickbooks).
 This is only for merchants who have Slyp enabled.